iman-clin/IWR6843AOP_EVM/README.md

 Build a CNN model and train it based on the keras/tensorflow models.
 It will use the the dataset prepared as a `.npz` file to train, test and validate the model.
 Also plot the accuracy and loss of the model and test the prediction on a testing dataset.

-Diverse versions of the multiclass training are available in order to generate the correct pre-trained CNN for the different applications (Doppler only, Doppler/Azimuth, Concatenated features...).
+Diverse versions of the multiclass training are available in order to generate the correct pre-trained CNN for the different applications (Doppler only, Doppler/Azimuth, 2 sensors at once...).

 **Standalone CNNs :**